KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

-When calling `vkEnumerateInstanceExtensionProperties` and `vkEnumerateDeviceExtensionProperties`, the loader discovers and aggregates all extensions of their respective type from layers (both explicit and implicit), implementations, and the loader before reporting them to the application.
+When calling `vkEnumerateInstanceExtensionProperties` and `vkEnumerateDeviceExtensionProperties`, the loader discovers and aggregates all extensions of their respective type from layers (both explicit and implicit), drivers, and the loader before reporting them to the application.

 Looking at `vulkan.h`, both functions are very similar, for example, the `vkEnumerateInstanceExtensionProperties` prototype looks as